Skill Pills are a series of extracurricular intensive nanocourses designed for OIST students, taught by volunteer OIST members and open to all.

 Each nanocourse will be taught by volunteer faculty members, postdocs and even students gathered within OIST.
 With more than 360 researchers in its midst, OIST is overflowing with knowledge that is begging to be propagated.
 Skill Pills provide a great teaching opportunities to all researchers.

 Skill Pills exist within a flexible structure that can adapt to OIST members’ schedules as much as possible.
 The courses will follow several models, according to the topic of the course.
 For light topics (e. g.
 Introduction to LaTeX, or Git) short sessions of a few hours can be organised.
 For heavier topics (MATLAB, Introduction to Neural Networks) one or two-day intensive courses are preferable.
-In order not to interfere with student classes and experiments, the courses will preferably happen during evenings for light topics, and during weekends and holidays for full-day courses.
-This will allow all participants to be able to focus entirely on a single topic and learn as much as possible during that uninterrupted period of time.

 The Skill Pills will focus as much as possible on problem solving with a hands-on approach so as to make sure that the participants will be walking away with practical tools they know how to use.
 Of course, a two day experience does not make one an expert, and hard work and perseverance is ultimately left to the participants’ capable hands, but Skill Pills will always aim to provide a friendly push in the right direction.